-Although the substantial majority of the Company's business activity takes place in the United States, a portion of Quad's net sales are derived from operations in foreign countries.
+Although the substantial majority of the Company's business activity takes place in the United States, a portion of the Company's net sales are derived from operations in foreign countries.
 The Company's products and services are sold primarily throughout North America, South America and Europe.
 In addition, the Company strategically sources packaging product manufacturing over multiple end markets in Central America and Asia.
 The Company's printing operations located in Europe and Latin America include operations in England, France, Germany, Poland, Argentina, Colombia, Mexico and Peru, as well as investments in printing operations in Brazil and India.
-Net sales from the Company's wholly-owned subsidiaries outside of the United States accounted for approximately 9% of its consolidated net sales for the years ended December 31, 2018, 2017 and 2016.
+Net sales from the Company's wholly-owned subsidiaries outside of the United States accounted for approximately 10% of its consolidated net sales for the years ended December 31, 2019, 2018 and 2017.